How to encourage cycling at schools with anti-cycling policies

-To maintain a basic level of health, children and young people aged 5-18 need to do:
+The NHS says that to maintain a basic level of health, children and young people aged 5-18 need to do:

 However, over half of UK children of primary age say they would rather cycle to school than be driven.
 On the other hand, there are also many reasons that schools and parents give for not allowing children to cycle.
-These are mostly grounded in fear – fear that children will not cycle safely, that surrounding motorists will drive dangerously, or that children alone in public are at risk.
+These are mostly grounded in fear – fear that children will not cycle safely, that drivers will drive dangerously, or that children alone in public are at risk.
 These fears simply do not reflect real experience, as discussed below:

 - Children can learn to ride safely through Bikeability.
-Based on the Government-backed national standard, Bikeability offers three levels of progressive training for real-world conditions, teaching children techniques to protect themselves, e.g. by looking and anticipating the movements of motorists and other road users.
+Based on the Government-backed national standard, Bikeability offers three levels of progressive training for real-world conditions, teaching children techniques to protect themselves, e.g. by looking and anticipating the movements of drivers and other road users.
 Children can also learn safe cycling by riding regularly with their parents or other skilled adult cyclists.

 - It’s true that cycling has more inherent dangers than staying indoors wrapped in cotton wool.
 However, the health benefits of cycling - in terms of greater cardiovascular fitness, reduced levels of some cancers and obesity - far outweigh the risk of being hurt in a traffic crash.
-Our briefing on health explains why in more detail.

 - For children, cycling is a particularly good way of doing two things at the same time: transporting themselves about and keeping fit.
-A recent study of 6,000 school pupils in eastern England showed that 10-16 year old boys who regularly cycled to school were 30% more likely to meet recommended fitness levels, while girls who cycled were 7 times more likely to do so.
+A study of 6,000 school pupils in eastern England showed that 10-16 year old boys who regularly cycled to school were 30% more likely to meet recommended fitness levels, while girls who cycled were seven times more likely to do so.

 - The media greatly exaggerate the risk presented by ‘stranger danger’.
 Since 1985 there has been no increase in the numbers of children killed by strangers.
 Allowing children to navigate their environments starting with short journeys – which is what many home-to-school trips are – helps prepare them well for further travel later in life.